MeetMangrove/playbook/contribution.md

 When a member has an exceptionnal impact with their work, they get 3 additional bonus points \(+3 cp\).
 Exceptionnal impact means that their involvement significantly helped Mangrove grow.

-Every month, 3 members are picked randomly to check that the recorded contribution is aligned with the actual contribution.
-This group can encourage members to revise their recorded contribution, in order to add or remove points.
-They share a report publicly after this process so the community can know which updates happened.
-The goal is to identify patterns to make the process lighter and simpler.

-The minimum monthly contribution is 15 cp \(except if time-off\).
-If a member doesn't reach this threshold, the 3 members who were picked randomly to check the contribution points this month have to discuss the situation with this member and make sure it doesn't happen again.
-Each time a member doesn't reach the 15cp,  this group also have to share the information to the rest of the community which can lead to other decisions regarding the member's involvement as a Mangrove member.